InFog/evaldojunior.com/_drafts/are-micro-frameworks-suitable-only-for-small-projects.md

 Need a cache layer?
 Framework!

-Templade engine?
+Template engine?
 Framework!!!
 (Ok, not CodeIgniter...)

 Well, you get it.